FREQUENTLY ASKED QUESTIONS (FAQ)

 We hold the belief that today it is more important than ever to have an advisor who is independent and well-informed — an advisor who works in your best interests.
 At Seneca, we base our advice on multiple sources of independent research and have the ability to choose from many options when determining suitable investments.
 We accept no commissions of any kind.
 This means that Seneca offers you an environment where decisions are based solely upon your unique needs and best interests.
 Best of all, we encompass all the pieces of your financial situation under one roof to make life more manageable for you and your family.

-We are here to advise you — not to sell you products — which means the only payments we receive are fees from our clients.
-Our services are paid 100% by our clients and not based on commissions.
-No one at Seneca receives indirect payments or referral fees from investment managers, funds, or other professionals we recommend to our clients.
+We are here to advise you — not to sell you products being pushed by a corporate owner.
+We are independently owned.
+The only payments we receive are from our clients.
+Our services are paid 100% by our clients and not based on commissions from products.
+Seneca does not receive any referral fees from investment managers, funds, or other professionals we recommend to our clients.
 Nor do we have exclusive agreements with certain investment managers.
 Our goal is always to provide advice that is objective and in your best interests.

-How does Seneca as a fiduciary benefit me?
+How does Seneca as a Ffiduciary benefit me?

 Again, unlike some companies or firms that offer “financial advice” but receive compensation by acting as an agent for the product manufacturer, Seneca puts the interests of clients first.
 This means we act as your agent and always seek the best results for you as our client.